Skip to content

 The rolling process is the most important metal-forming process, more than 95% of ferrous and non-ferrous metals and alloys are processed to their usable shapes by rolling.
 Usable shapes of rolled metals are plate, sheet, strip, foil, and different sections like rail, beam, channel, angle, bar, rod, seamless pipe, etc.

-3. This progressive method of bending metal ensures that the correct cross-sectional configuration is achieved while maintaining the cross-sectional area of the workpiece.
+• The strip of metal passes through each station of rollers, with each set bending the metal slightly more than the previous one.
+This progressive bending process ensures that the desired cross-sectional configuration is achieved while maintaining the cross-sectional area of the workpiece.

-4. Roll forming machines, typically operating at speeds between 30 to 600 feet per minute, are a good choice for producing large quantities of parts or very long pieces.
+• One of the advantages of roll forming is its high production speed.
+Roll forming machines can operate at speeds ranging from 30 to 600 feet per minute, making them ideal for producing large quantities of parts or extremely long pieces.

-5. Roll forming machines are also good for creating precise parts that require very little, if any, finishing work.
-In most cases, depending on the material being shaped, the end product features an excellent finish and very fine detail.
+• Additionally, roll forming machines excel in creating precise parts that often require minimal finishing work.
+Depending on the material being shaped, the end product typically exhibits an excellent finish and fine detail.

 What can cold roll forming do?